 The trick with being able to find anything in your pack is to develop a system and stick to it.
 I consistently pack my backpack the same way each time so I know exactly where everything is.
-I addition I also use colour coded packing cells to keep everything together.
-These packing cells have fluorescent zip pulls which means they are easy to spot at night and the colour coding means that when I am looking into my pack apart from the sizing difference I can very quickly spot what I am looking for even in low light.
+I addition I also use colour coded dry bags to keep everything together.
 In addition these packing cells also provide an additional layer of waterproofing on my gear.

-Exped packing cells.
-These packing cells are extremely lightweight and will last much longer the large zip lock bags
+Sea to Summit Ultrasil Dry Sack.
+These packing cells are very lightweight and will last much longer the large zip lock bags

 I use my clothing pack as my pillow when sleeping.
 I will usually slide my buff over this little clothing pack to provide a soft, pillow like covering

 Large ziplock bags are excellent for organising food.
 We number our bags for each day and every day is different.
 I will reuse this large ziplock bags until they wear out with my oldest ones being around 5 years old